daniel-furman/daniel-furman.github.io/content/posts/datartathon.md

 **[[Code Repo](https://github.com/daniel-furman/PySDMs)]**

 A data-driven story about ecological risk across California exposeing large amounts of climatic change in the American west.
+Add larger than average temperature rises and worsening drought to the list of risks faced by the three iconic US species, a list which also includes wildfire, logging, pollution, resource depletion,  and urban expansion across the west coast.

+Sources: NYT article, IPCC Report, Research
+Data Sources: WorldClim, CMIP6, GBIF